Sexual Misconduct Policy

 MANDATORY STATE REQUIREMENTS

-- McNeese State University will administer the statewide campus climate survey annually to their students
+- McNeese State University will administer the statewide campus climate survey as per University of Louisiana System Board policy.

 - McNeese State University will submit the results of the survey to the BoR by June 15.